It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 We don’t make decisions for people.
 We make sure they have a choice and the right to make that choice.

-We don’t want special, separate services for people with spinal cord injuries.
+We don’t want special, separate services for people with spinal injuries.
 Why shouldn’t they be able to use the same services as everyone else?